SCHEDULE AN IN-STORE APPOINTMENT. CLICK HERE

 Custom Rug Pads

-Are you protecting your rug investment?
-The perfect way to ensure maximum longevity of your rugs is with a rug pad.
-The Rug Gallery in Cincinnati carries a wide selection of rug pads, from dense layers that provide comfort and cushioning to thin options better suited for use under doorways or other narrow spaces.
-The right rug pad can help extend the life of your rug and prevent moisture, dust, stains, and other potential disasters.
-Visit The Rug Gallery today and let us custom-cut the perfect rug pad for your space.
+The Rug Gallery in Cincinnati carries a wide selection of different types of rug pads—from dense layers that provide comfort and cushioning to thin options better suited for use under doorways or other narrow spaces.
+The right pad can help extend the life of your rug and prevent moisture, dust, stains, and other potential disasters.
+Visit us today and let us custom-cut the perfect fit for your space.

-A rug pad doubles the life of your rug and is a great investment for your flooring.
-It makes sure your rug is securely in place, absorbing the daily wear and tear that comes from furniture being moved around, chair legs scratching against it, and foot traffic.
+Rug pads make sure your rug is securely in place.
+They help absorb the daily wear and tear that comes from furniture being moved around, chair legs scratching against it, and foot traffic.
+The right pad can also double the life of your rug.

 The Rug Gallery Rug Pad